 Such a one is Return of the Bad Men, a whoop-de-do Randolph Scott oater from good old RKO.

 I love Westerns of that time.
 They were proper cowboy movies.
 None of your post-modernist revisionism, thank you very much, just classic gallopin’ and shootin’ and a showdown between the hero and the bad guy in the last reel.
 This time in a ghost town.

 It was directed by good old Ray Enright who started in movies as an assistant cutter for Thomas Ince before the First World War, joined Warner Brothers in the 1920s and directed early talkies at the end of the decade.
-Probably his biggest picture was the 1942 version of The Spoilers with John Wayne and Marlene Dietrich but other classy oaters were Coroner Creek and Albuquerque with Randolph Scott.
+Probably his biggest picture was the 1942 version of The Spoilers with John Wayne and Marlene Dietrich but other classy oaters were Coroner Creek and Albuquerque with Randolph Scott, the former seriously good.
 His movies were unpretentious, professionally turned out, energetic fun.